niclash/kicad-tools/README.md

 * Generate PDFs
   * Schematics
   * PCB with outer layers only, useful for manufacturing.
-  * PCB with all "useful" layers.
-I.e. remove Fab, Courtyard, Margin, User-ECO*, User_Comment and Adhesive.
+  * PCB with all "useful" layers, i.e. remove Fab, Courtyard, Margin, User-ECO*, User_Comment and Adhesive.

 * (Optional) Generate 3D model (STEP or GLB/GLTF).
   Put "GEN_3D" as an argument with either "STEP" or "GLB" as the value, example `GEN_3D=GLB create-prod-files.sh`